wmtorode/mechaffinity/README.md

 if `trackLowestDecayByStat` is `true` this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaLowestDecay`

+`maxAffinityPoints` : the max amount of affinity that can be obtained for a unit once a pilot reaches this number with a chassis, further points will not be obtained

 `decayByModulo` : when set to true, decay is changed to 1 point for every `missionsBeforeDecay` instead of 1 point for every mission after `missionsBeforeDecay` missions

 `defaultDaysBeforeSimDecay` : the default number of days that can elapse before a pilot's affinities begin to decay. when `trackSimDecayByStat` is `true` this number becomes part of the save and cannot be changed from settings later. events or argo upgrades can manipulate this value by changing the company stat `MaSimDaysDecayModulator`. setting this stat to -1 will stop decay from occuring when a day passes. deploying a pilot into a mission will reset that pilots counter. when `trackSimDecayByStat` is `false` this setting value will always be used

+`topAffinitiesInTooltipCount` : the number of mechs to show affinity about in the pilot tooltip, if the pilot has affinities with more mechs than this, mechs with the fewest affinities will be dropped from display

 `showQuirks` : when true, quirk affinities that are assiocated with a mech will be shown in the mechbay description of the mech in addition to any chassis specific affinities

 `showDescriptionsOnChassis` : when true, affinitys will be shown for chassis in the on hover chassis description in the mechbay storage screen

+`showAllPilotAffinities` : when true, the pilot dossier will show every affinity the pilot has with every chassis, when false only the highest level affininty will be show for a given chassis

 `globalAffinities` : a list of `affinityLevel` objects. these will aplly to all pilot-chassis combos.
 Note that affinity levels are additive

 `chassisAffinities` : a list of `ChassisAfinity` objects.
 These apply only to pilots-chassis combos that are called out by the affinity.
-Note these are additive with global affinities.
+Note these are additive with all other affinities.

 `quirkAffinities` : a list of `QuirkAffinity` objects.
 These apply only to pilots-chassis combos equiped with the defined gear that are called out by the affinity.
+Note these are additive with all other affinities.

+`taggedAffinities` : a list of `TaggedAffinity` objects.
+These will only apply to pilot-chassis combos that are called out by the affinity, when the pilot has the specificed tag.
 Note these are additive with all other affinities.

 ### affinityLevel objects